 GRANRODEO, L’Arc en ciel fan

-Midorikawa Hikaru was his inspiration to become a seiyuu
+Hikaru Midorikawa is the reason he wanted to become a seiyuu

 And that was it for this month’s SEIYUU DIGEST edition.
 See you next month!